Best overall for small businesses4.6From Free software, hardware from $49Square

 Best overall for small businesses4.6From Free software, hardware from $49Free software, low-cost hardware, and straightforward pricing so you can start fast without long-term commitment.

-Best hardware ecosystem4.3From From ~$69/mo (with hardware)Wide choice of terminals and an app market so you can tailor the register to your workflow.
+Best hardware ecosystem4.3From ~$69/mo (with hardware)Wide choice of terminals and an app market so you can tailor the register to your workflow.

-Best for ecommerce + in-store4.5From From $39/mo (with Shopify plan)Unified online and in-person sales when your storefront is or will be on Shopify.
+Best for ecommerce + in-store4.5From $39/mo (with Shopify plan)Unified online and in-person sales when your storefront is or will be on Shopify.

 Side-by-side at a glance.